 Policy/ Legislation - Relevance National Industrialization Policy Framework for Kenya, 2012- 2030 Created an enabling environment for private sector-ledindustrial development, promoting resource-based industries through labor interventions to ensure increased productivity and growth.
 The policy also provides framework for substantial improvement in intra-governmental coordination under public private partnerships.
 Provides interventions in order to promote market access for industrial products and address the 'supply side' and 'demand side' constraints.
 Framework however does not address the nuclear industry as a priority sector.
-The Public Procurement and Asset Disposal Act, 2015 (Revised edition 2016)- Provides for at least 40% of localization of international in the public procurement, including supplies of material Nuclear Regulatory Act, 2019 Sec 46(3), before granting an operation authorization for a nuclear power plant, the manufacturing quality of the facility has to meet all minimum requirements.
+The Public Procurement and Asset Disposal Act, 2015 (Revised edition 2016) Provides for at least 40% of localization of international tenders in the public procurement, including supplies of material.
+The local content for deployment of the first NPP project might not meet the 40% local content requirement pursuant to Sec 157(9).
+This is due to the foreign nature of nuclear installations, which are highly dependent on foreign technology and global sourcing may take center stage.
+However, through knowledge and technology transfer, subsequent NPPs will achieve higher.
+Nuclear Regulatory Act, 2019 Sec 46(3), before granting an operation authorization for a nuclear power plant, the manufacturing quality of the facility has to meet all minimum requirements.

-Policy/ Legislation - Relevance - This translates into the high level of scrutiny to be ensured at the local supplier qualification stage so as to ensure they meet the Industrial Property Act No. 2 of 2001 - The Act provides for the promotion of inventive and innot activities, to facilitate the acquisition of technology throu grant and regulation of patents, utility models, techno-vand industrial designs, to provide for the establish screening of technological transfers agreement and lic promotion of innovation and industrial localization. - This is essential for the localization efforts given the ra industrial partnerships/collaborations, between national foreign players, envisaged in the sub- contracting of the visual supply categories under consideration.
-Public Private Partnership Act, 2021 Sec 83 provides for Local Content Provisions.
-To enhar participation, projects implemented under this framewexpected to: give priority to services provided in Ken priority to Supplies that meet the specifications applicab related industry; ensure mechanisms for technology optimize opportunities for trade concessions for Kenya and services outside Kenya; promote structured corpora responsibility programmes; and comply with local requirements provided under any other written law and p the time being in force or applicable in Kenya.
-Science, Technology and Innovation Act, 2013 - The act aims at socio-economic development in line with the country's development agenda; workforce development and skills acquisition; knowledge creation, storage, and dissemination; development of research, and innovation and the application of innovation to development.
-This is line with the localization strategy for the NPP The Energy Act 2019 - Section 206 (1) provides for compliance with industry local
+Policy/ Legislation - Relevance This translates into the high level of scrutiny to be ensured at the local supplier qualification stage so as to ensure they meet the stringent safety requirements Industrial Property Act No. 2 of 2001 The Act provides for the promotion of inventive and innovative activities, to facilitate the acquisition of technology through the grant and regulation of patents, utility models, techno-vations and industrial designs, to provide for the establishment, screening of technological transfers agreement and licenses, promotion of innovation and industrial localization.
+This is essential for the localization efforts given the range of industrial partnerships/collaborations, between national and foreign players, envisaged in the sub- contracting of the various supply categories under consideration. - Public Private Partnership Act, 2021 - - Sec 83 provides for Local Content Provisions.
+To enhance local participation, projects implemented under this framework are expected to: give priority to services provided in Kenya; give priority to Supplies that meet the specifications applicable to the related industry; ensure mechanisms for technology transfer; optimize opportunities for trade concessions for Kenyan goods and services outside Kenya; promote structured corporate social responsibility programmes; and comply with local content requirements provided under any other written law and policy for the time being in force or applicable in Kenya.
+Science, Technology and - The act aims at socio-economic development in line with the Innovation Act, 2013 country's development agenda; workforce development and skills acquisition; knowledge creation, storage, and dissemination; development of research, and innovation and the application of innovation to development. - This is line with the localization strategy for the NPP The Energy Act 2019 - Section 206 (1) provides for compliance with industry local

 Policy/ Legislation - Relevance

 content requirements.

 - Section 206 (2) dictates for preparation annual and long-term local content plans for approval by EPRA for approval.

--